unthoughts/unthoughts.github.io/_posts/2025-08-25-central-limit-theorem-via-entropy.md

 Every finite Markov chain canonically decomposes into maximal strongly connected components.
 By collapsing these components into points we obtain a new graph of communication *between components*.
 By maximality, components are either entirely disconnected from each other, or connected in just one direction.
 A component disconnected from the others is *closed*, while a component that points outward is *transient*, meaning all the stuff in it will eventually drain out.
 Components with arrows going into them are *absorbing*.
 This decomposition reveals highlights the irrelevance of transient components to long-term dynamics: eventually only closed and absorbing components matter.

 The topological decomposition above defines the Frobenius normal form of a row-stochastic matrix.
 Specifically, by permuting so transient states come first, we obtain a nice stochastic block matrix.
+More formally, $P$ admits a permutation matrix $\Pi$ such that
+$$
+\Pi^\top P \Pi=\begin{pmatrix} T & R \\ 0 & \text{diag}(P_1,\dots,P_k) \end{pmatrix}
+$$
-More formally, $P$ admits a permutation matrix $\Pi$ such that $\Pi^\top P \Pi=\begin{pmatrix} T & R \\ 0 & \text{diag}(P_1,\dots,P_k) \end{pmatrix}$ where $T$ has row sums $\leq 1$ and describes movement between transient states, $R$ "complements" $T$ and describes movement from transient states, the zero block says transient components do not receive any stuff, and the block diagonal matrix has a stochastic block for each closed component.
+where $T$ has row sums $\leq 1$ and describes movement between transient states, $R$ "complements" $T$ and describes movement from transient states, the zero block says transient components do not receive any stuff, and the block diagonal matrix has a stochastic block for each closed component.
 Consequently, if $P$ has positive entries then it is already strongly connected.
 However, positive entries are much stronger: they ensure any state transition can be performed in one step, thereby also precluding any cycles.

 Given a stochastic matrix, one typically studies its action on the space of initial distributions.
 Finite distributions can identified with their density relative to counting measure: $n$-tuples of numbers summing to one.
 Hence we are studying the action of stochastic matrices on the standard $n$-simplex $\Delta^{n-1}=\lbrace x\geq 0:\sum_i x_i=1 \rbrace\subseteq \mathbb R^n$.
 Classical theory studies the *semigroup* (!) $P^\mathbb N$, and specifically the limit points of the flow.
 Even for invertible stochastic $P$, its inverse is generally not stochastic whence not a mixing operator.
 This is intuitive: unmixing things does not resemble mixing whatsoever, whence *semi*group.
 Thankfully, *doubly*-stochastic matrices *are* closed under multiplication (intuitively clear), so a "pure-mixing" generator $P$ induces a "pure-mixing" semigroup $P^\mathbb N$.